epoirierIRD/Chlorophyll-Fluorometer/README.md

 ### Calibration

+_It is necessary to have a standard fluorimeter to calibrate our low cost fluorimeter_
 - Follow the [calibration protocol](calibration.md) described in the documentation to adjust the fluorometer according to local conditions.

 ## Contribution